 \section{Conclusions}

-We have quantized the massive Chern-Simons fields both in global $AdS_3$ and Rindler BTZ.
-We have also evaluated the Bogoliubov coefficients relating the creation(annihilation) operators of these fields in global $AdS_3$ to that in the BTZ.
+We have quantized the massive Chern-Simons fields both in the global $AdS_3$ and Rindler BTZ.
+We have also evaluated the Bogoliubov coefficients relating the creation(annihilation) operators of these fields in global $AdS_3$ to those in the Rindler-BTZ.
 Using the results of this quantization, we extended the approach of \cite{Belin:2018juv,Chowdhury:2024fpd} to obtain the entanglement entropy of perturbative vector excitations in $AdS_3$.
-We considered the massive Chern-Simons fields which is dual to the a state of spin $1$ and conformal dimensions $M+1$.
-We showed that the quantum corrections to the entanglement entropy of a single interval given by the FLM formula precisely agrees with that evaluated in large $c$ CFT.
+We considered the massive Chern-Simons field, which is dual to a state of spin $1$ and conformal dimensions $M+1$.
+We showed that the quantum corrections to the entanglement entropy of a single interval given by the FLM formula precisely agree with those evaluated in large $c$ CFT.

-On taking the massless limit we showed that the leading and sub-leading contribution to the entanglement entropy using the FLM formula coincides with the exact expression obtained using methods of topological Chern-Simons theory in the bulk \cite{Belin:2019mlt}.
-We should point out that those methods relied on using edge modes on the `entanglement cut' or the Ryu-Takayanagi surface to evaluate $S_{\rm bulk}$.
-Our approach is different, we turn on the mass.
-The massive Chern-Simons theory does not have gauge symmetry and therefore there is no issue of super-selection sectors or edge modes as in the case theories with gauge symmetry.
-We perform the calculation with the mass and in the end set the mass to zero.
-The fact that the leading terms agree with that of the methods in \cite{Belin:2019mlt} of dealing with the massless Chern-Simons theory is satisfying.
-We also mention that the analysis in this paper was done with $M>0$, we can repeat the analysis with $M<0$ and obtain the same conclusions.
-In that case the lowest energy state of the massive Chern-Simons field will be dual to the primary of dimension $| \ha |M|, 1+ \ha |M| \rangle$.
+On taking the massless limit, we showed that the leading and sub-leading contributions to the entanglement entropy using the FLM formula coincide with the exact expression obtained using methods of topological Chern-Simons theory in the bulk \cite{Belin:2019mlt}.
+We should point out that those methods relied on using only edge modes on the `entanglement cut' or the Ryu-Takayanagi surface to evaluate $S_{\rm bulk}$.
+Our approach is different; we turn on the mass, which breaks the gauge symmetry as well as the topological nature of the Chern-Simons theory.
+This renders the check similar to that developed in \cite{Belin:2018juv,Chowdhury:2024fpd,Colin-Ellerin:2024npf,Colin-Ellerin:2025dgq}.
+In this approach, we showed that the edge modes do not contribute to the vacuum-subtracted entanglement entropy.